-Although it’s not something you like to think of relating to a living animal, it does give you piece of mind.
+Although it’s not something you like to think of relating to a living animal, it does give you peace of mind.

 The breeders are confident enough in the health of their stock.

-Breeders will also advise you on feeding guidelines as we know three things impact on the skeletal development in dogs; genetics, environment and nutrition.
+Breeders will also advise you on feeding guidelines as we know three things impact the skeletal development in dogs; genetics, environment, and nutrition.

-These stipulations will all ensure that you give your puppy the best chance at developing into a health and happy pooch.
+These stipulations will all ensure that you give your puppy the best chance at developing into a healthy and happy pooch.

-Most breeders would have also started the puppies vaccination schedule and will be more than happy to advise you on the best route/schedule to follow.
+Most breeders would have also started the puppy’s vaccination schedule and will be more than happy to advise you on the best route/schedule to follow.